Short snorter: Etymology

 According to a November 2002 article in The Numismatist, "About 100 years ago, a 'short snort' was a slang expression for less than a full shot of liquor.
 Pouring short snorts guaranteed barkeepers a little extra profit in each bottle.
 Also, drinking only a short snort allowed the imbiber to honestly point to his moderation.
 Years before federal aviation regulations, pilots discovered that alcohol and airplanes do not mix, and fly-boys who drank heavily did not live long.
 Soon, pilots jokingly were calling each other 'short snorter'."

 History

-The tradition is believed to have been started in August 1925 in Alaska, United States.
-Jack Ashcroft and other bush pilots started the tradition, which resulted in spreading through the United States military.
+The tradition is believed to have been started in August 1925, by Bush pilots in Alaska, United States, spreading through the United States military during World War II.
 When the short snorter was signed, the collector would have to produce it upon request, if not, they are bound to give the signer a drink.
 Short snorters sell on eBay and at other auction venues.

 During World War II reunions, short snorters were often compared by veterans.
 John McGarry, executive director of the Lakeshore Museum Center in Muskegon, Michigan, said that every short snorter is "unique because every soldier's story is different."